-Born in Newark, N.J., Weissberg graduated summa cum laude and Phi Beta Kappa with a bachelor’s in psychology from Brandeis University in 1974.
-He received his PhD from the University of Rochester in 1980.
+Born in Newark, New Jersey, Professor Weissberg graduated summa cum laude and Phi Beta Kappa with a bachelor’s in psychology from Brandeis University in 1974.
+He received his Ph,D, from the University of Rochester in 1980.
 He was the research director for the Primary Mental Health Project from 1980 to 1982.
-He was a professor in the Psychology Department at Yale University between 1982 and 1992, where he collaborated with the New Haven Public School District to establish the K-12 Social Development Project.
-He has been a faculty member at UIC since 1992 and has led CASEL since 1996.
-He and his wife, Stephanie Wright, a clinical psychologist, have two wonderful children, Elizabeth and Ted.
+He was a professor in the Psychology Department at Yale University between 1982 and 1992, where he collaborated with the New Haven Public Schools to establish New Haven’s kindergarten through grade 12 Social Development Project.
+Weissberg lives in Wilmette Illinois.
+He has been a faculty member at UIC since 1992.
+He directed CASEL between 1996 and 2014 when he became CASEL’s Chief Knowledge Officer.
+He and his wife, Stephanie Wright, a retired clinical psychologist, have two wonderful children, Elizabeth and Ted.